 Applicant information.
 Generally, the applicant name is the property owner's name as listed on the valuation notice or notification of informal meeting results letter, or the taxpayer's name on a final determination letter.
 For an individual, enter the last name.
 To narrow the search, enter the last name first, then the first name, separated by a comma.

 Representative information.
 This field refers to a representative of the applicant, such as a tax representative or an attorney.

 Although every effort has been made to ensure that accuracy of this information, there may be circumstances preventing the timely entry of information into the system or there may be search errors.
 If your search does not show any results, it does not necessarily mean that you do not have a hearing date.
-Do not assume that a court hearing has been canceled or rescheduled if it does not appear in your search results.
-The information obtained from this search does not constitute the official record of the Kansas Court of Tax Appeals.
+Do not assume that a board hearing has been canceled or rescheduled if it does not appear in your search results.
+The information obtained from this search does not constitute the official record of the Kansas Board of Tax Appeals.

-The information obtained from this search does not constitute the official record of the Kansas Court of Tax Appeals.
-The search function is intended as a resource for appellants and taxing authorities, and their representatives, seeking information about their court appearances.
+The information obtained from this search does not constitute the official record of the Kansas Board of Tax Appeals.
+The search function is intended as a resource for appellants and taxing authorities, and their representatives, seeking information about their board appearances.
 The information contained on this site is not intended to be, and should not be construed as, legal advice.
 It is made available solely for the purpose of providing general guidance to assist parties with questions about the tax appeals process in Kansas.
 This information is not authoritative and should not be used as a basis for legal argument.
-The Court is not responsible for errors or omissions of any of the information provided on the site.
+The Board is not responsible for errors or omissions of any of the information provided on the site.
 The information on this site should not be used as a substitute for advice of legal counsel.
 Commercial use of this information is not appropriate.
 Please note that no person shall knowing sell, give or receive, for the purpose of selling or offering for sale any property or service to persons listed therein, any list of names and addresses contain in or derived from public records, except as provided by law.
 See K.S.A.
 45-230.